elastic/connectors/docs/DEVELOPING.md

 Features in beta are subject to change and are not covered by the service level agreement (SLA) of features that have reached general availability (GA).

 Elastic versions 8.6.0+ are compatible with Elastic connector frameworks.
 Your deployment must include the Elasticsearch, Kibana, and Enterprise Search services.

+PostgreSQL versions 11 to 15 are compatible with Elastic connector frameworks.

+**Prerequisite**

+- PostgreSQL user should hold the ownership of the tables to indexed the data.
+- PostgreSQL user needs superuser privilges to index all the tables of the database.
+- User needs to set `track_commit_timestamp` to `on` using `ALTER SYSTEM SET track_commit_timestamp = on;` query to fetch last updated time.

 ### Setup and basic usage